upmem/usecase_upvc/readme.md

 Run on other dataset
 --------------------

-Data must consist of 3 files:
+Data-set must consist of 3 files:
   - ``<dataset_prefix>.fasta`` the reference genomee (or part of genomee)
   - ``<dataset_prefix>_PE1.fastq`` the PE1 of the input to compare to the reference
   - ``<dataset_prefix>_PE2.fastq`` the PE2 of the input to compare to the reference